protohaven/printed_materials/common-tools/disk_grinder.typ

 === On/Off Switch

 Use the green button to turn on the disk grinder.
-The grinder may take a moment to spin up to full speed.
+The grinder will take a moment to spin up to full speed.

 Use the red button to turn off the disk grinder.
-The abrasive disk will continue moving at speed for some time after power is turned off.
+The abrasive disk will continue moving at speed for up to an hour after power is turned off.

 === Brake

 The brake will slow the abrasive disk.
+Stepping on the brake will also power off the machine.

-When the machine is powered off, gently depress the brake to grandually lower the speed of the abrasive disk.
+Gently depress the brake to gradually lower the speed of the abrasive disk.
+It should take 30 seconds to stop the disk.

-=== Fence

-Use the fence to support a work piece while grinding.
-THe fence can be set at a specific angle to grind an angel in the workpiece.
+Stepping to hard on the brake bends the brake linkage, damaging the machine.

 === Grinding Disk

-The grinding disk is a large, very heavy disk covered with 80 grit (?) abrasive paper.
+The grinding disk is a large, very heavy disk covered with 80 grit abrasive paper.

+Only use the right side of the disk that pulls the workpiece towards the table.

+=== Miter Gauge

+Use the miter gauge to support a work piece while grinding.
+THe fence can be set at a specific angle to grind an angle in the workpiece.

 === Shield

-The shield protects the top of the grinding disk.
+The shield protects the top of the grinding disk from accidental contact and contains debris.

 === Table

 The table is used to support the workpiece while grinding.
+The table can be tilted up to 45°.

 == Basic Operation